Will you matter in 5 years? (part 1)

-The business world is changing.
-The precursor to this change was nicely summed up in the book “Who Moved My Cheese?”
-Since 2001 when it was written, my cheese has been moved multiple times.
-And over the next 5 years, it will be moved again.
+KodakThe business world is changing.
+The book “Who Moved My Cheese?” was written in 2001, and it sums up the constant world of change nicely.
+Over the last few decades, my cheese has been moved multiple times.
+In fact, it just got moved again last week.
+And over the next 5 years, it will most certainly be moved again.
 Perhaps several times.

 How did your client get that data, and frankly, so what?
 You’re a salesperson, and you are still part of the equation.
 Aren’t you?